Stylianos Alexiou: Archaeological work

 His principal archaeological works are the excavations of the chamber graves of Katsambas (the harbour of Knossos) from 1951 to 1963 and the early Minoan tholos tombs of Levinos-Lenda in 1958–66, his re-organisation and expansion by one-third of the Heraklion Archaeological Museum, with the addition of new wings (five new rooms with about twenty new exhibits), the founding of the Museums of Chania (1962) and Agios Nikolaos (1969), the development of the theory of the coordinated and anactoric character of the Minoan emporium (1958), the identification of the fortifications of Minoan Crete, his research on Luxor in Egypt, the study of Minoan sanitary cisterns (1972), and the location of Panormus-Apollonius and other cities of Greek Crete (1974).
 Finally, he attended to the special legislative designation of and protection of the Knossos area.

 Linguistic work

 He had discovered the earliest works of Cretan literature, back in 1952 in his study of the Erotokritos.
 His works on the subject number six books and thirty essays or contributed articles, with the most important being his linguistically restored edition of the Erotokritikos published in 1980.
 According to Nicholas Panayotakis "...constituted one of the leading achievements of Modern Greek philology, a real landmark and tour-de-force..."
-Likewise, he produced the critical Voskopoula, the Apokoopo which does not accept the didactic, moral and eschatalogical character human affairs that so many researchers since have presented and the Erofili.
+Likewise, he produced the critical Voskopoula, the Apokopos which does not accept the didactic, moral and eschatalogical character human affairs that so many researchers since have presented and the Erofili.
 He published many revisions, new interpretations, and observations on editions of texts, old and new, of literary criticism and Cretan theatre.